jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 #### Configurable Pipeline for Reuse and Transparency

+NOTE AC: Not sure we need this - very far removed from the core concerned from this draft.

 Let the pipeline connections between the components be driven by configuration rather than hard coded.
 This enables reconfiguration of the processing pipeline over time, and perhaps more importantly,